jeog/TDAmeritradeAPI/README_STREAMING.md

 Streaming functionality is implemented with ```StreamingSession``` *(streaming/streaming_session.cpp)* on top of ```WebSocketClient``` *(websocket_connect.cpp)*, built using the uWebSocket *(src/uWebSocket/)* library.

-Each authenticated user can create one (and only one) StreamingSession instance using the factory method:
+Each authenticated user can create one (and only one) StreamingSession instance:
 ```
 static StreamingSession*
 StreamingSession::Create( Credentials& creds,